petrvanblokland/DesignDesignSpace/Program2018.md

 #### &#36;1.900

-*Online worksshops build up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*
+*Online workshops build up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

 *Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*

+---
 ### Python Scripting for Graphic Designers
 #### February 22 + March 14+15 + March 21/22 (On location Den Bosch NL)

 This is a closed workshop for Master Students Graphic Design St. Joost.
 Five days of lesson, spread over 4 weeks, will challenge the students to take one or more of their graphic designs and then design the algorithms that either automate production or can be used to generate alternative versions of their original design.
 These algorithms will be translated into Python coding, for which a sequence of short exercises to learn systax and code patterns.

+---
 ### Robothon | Design Design Space Party
 #### March 8 (On location, Delft.
 Free for all Robothon participants)
 Traditional Robothon party in Delft, sponsored by Design Design Space.

+---
 ### Scripting Variable Fonts specimens for Typedesigners using PageBot
 #### March 8 or March 9: Lecture during Robothon (KABK, The Hague)

 Petr van Blokland will contribute to Robothon with a demo of open source scripts running in DrawBot/PageBot, generating specimens for Variable Fonts, with layouts and info-graphics that adapt to types and amount of variable axes and the relations between them.

+---
 ### Python Scripting for Typedesigners (3 days)
 #### March 10-12 (Special Robothon edition, on location in Delft, 12 places left)